ahmad-hamza/piio/README.md

 PiiO Hat is programmable via Python from Raspberry Pi side

+PiiO is designed to be compatible with many Breakout boards

+PiiO-T for IoT
+PiiO-RT real time varient

 PiiO Hat only uses one SPI port from Raspbeery Pi expansion header and does not interact with other pins

 ### Features